NULL-HDU/Barrage_Frontend/README.md

 ### License

-Phaser is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0)
+Barrage is released under the [GPL-3.0 License](http://opensource.org/licenses/GPL-3.0)

 <a name="building-barrage"></a>
 ## Building Barrage